oemof/oemof-solph/examples/solph/nodes_from_csv/experiences_model_process.rst

   they are varying in literature.
   Efficiency classes per energy source only generate smaller steps but do have a significant impact on the price if the classes are quite narrow.

 * Still quite undetailed models with only one power plant per energy source and not many assumptions e.g. minimum full-load hours already deliver the right tendencies in the energy system.
+But with a low capacity resolution (few "big" power plants) some technologies and equivalent variable and marginal costs, some technologies e.g. gas or biomass do not enter the market as observed in reality.

 * Gradients (positive and negative) are memory consuming (> 16 GB) and can kill the python instance or solver